 Endurance athletes also understand that the "big race" is a small piece of the journey.
 Success requires a long-term plan and commitment over many years across all aspects of life in pursuit of evolving goals.

 This isn't so different from building and living in your home.
 The design process is where you establish your goals and prepare for construction, the "event".
 Life unfolds and evolves as the "Thought" is connected to the "form"...

 We support two endurance-sport clubs in the Boston area and one Olympic athlete with local connections

 Eastern Mass Bill Koch Youth Ski Club http://easternmassnordic.org/

-Based at the Weston Ski Track, this club gets kids age 7 to 13 outdoors and on cross-country skis at an early age.
-They learn to love outdoor activity in the coldest months when it would be so easy to simply stay inside!
+Based at the Weston Ski Track, this club gets kids age 7 to 13 outdoors on cross-country skis at an early age.
+They learn to love outdoor activity during the coldest months when it would be so easy to simply stay inside!
 There's a great feature on the club from NPR's 'Only a Game' at this link in case you want to learn more http://onlyagame.wbur.org/2010/01/30/bill-koch-ski-team

 MIT Cycling Club http://cycling.mit.edu/

 2012 USA Cycling's collegiate club of the year, multiple Division 2 National Championships!
 The MIT Cycling Club provides balance to busy students who could easily be consumed by their studies and their research.
 We believe this balance will be carried into their professional and personal lives.
 And we believe MIT cyclists will act as force-multipliers...
 MIT alumni (not all of them cyclists!) have founded more than 26,000 currently active companies that employ approximately 3.3 million people and generate annual world sales of $2 trillion

 Sophie Caldwell http://sophiecaldwell.blogspot.com